-#NAMA: Aarogya Setu’s privacy risks and effectiveness challenges
+#NAMA: Aarogya Setu’s privacy risks and challenges to effectiveness

 Issues with Contact Tracing

 - Bluetooth accuracy issues: “Apps like Aarogya Setu primarily use Bluetooth.
-When two phones come close to each other, they exchange a broadcast and attempt to measure distance using the strength of the signal.
-To avoid noise you have to set a time-bound limit and say that if you received enough exchange of signals in the space of a few minutes, there was a contact”, Prof. Banerjee said.
+When two phones come close to each other, they broadcast and attempt to measure distance using the strength of the signal.
+To avoid noise you have to set a time-bound limit and say that if you received enough exchange of signals in the space of a few minutes, there was a contact,” Prof. Banerjee explained.
 For proximity to be recorded, typically, devices have to be in range for one to five minutes.
-At the same time, “if you have a very low Bluetooth interval, it drains the battery.
-But if you reduce frequency, you get false negatives.
+At the same time, “if you have a very low Bluetooth interval [that is, Bluetooth signal is sent out too often], it drains the battery.
+But if you reduce frequency [that is, send out fewer signals in a time period], you get false negatives.
 What is the right balance is unclear, and the app doesn’t make it clear.
 This will have a bearing on the reliability of the app”, Prof. Banerjee said.

 - Accuracy of GPS and cellular signals: “Apart from this, you can do location tracing.
 This can be done with GPS on phones.
 But this works well only outdoors.
-It works to the extent that you’ll know you’re in a building”.
+It works to the extent that you’ll know you’re in a building,” Prof. Banerjee said.
 “Although GPS is proposed, its accuracy in urban settings is unavailable 30-40% of the time, and its accuracy is several meters.
-Cell towers are worse, as that can be half a kilometre or more,” Prof. Raman pointed out, explaining that Bluetooth might not be effective.
+Cell towers are worse, as that can be half a kilometre or more,” Prof. Raman pointed out, arguing that GPS location data might not be effective for the purposes of contact tracing.

-- Pseudo ID is insufficient for protecting privacy: “It’s not the Bluetooth ID that needs to be exchanged.
-Bluetooth Low Energy lets you exchange a pseudo-ID.
+- Static pseudo device ID is insufficient for protecting privacy: “It’s not the Bluetooth ID that needs to be exchanged.
+Bluetooth Low Energy lets you exchange a pseudo [device] ID.
 It can be dynamic, I think that’s how Singapore’s app works.
-However, Aarogya Setu says that the pseudo-ID does not change during the lifetime of the app.”
+However, Aarogya Setu says that the pseudo [device] ID does not change during the lifetime of the app,” Prof. Raman pointed out.
 “Research shows that in over 95% of cases, using other outside information, one can guess real identity from pseudonymised data.
-If you can match pseudo-ID to real ID, the basis of pseudo-ID is lost.
-You might as well be announcing your real ID.”
+If you can match pseudo-ID to real ID, the purpose of pseudo-ID is lost.
+You might as well be announcing your real ID,” he said.

 Unclear approach to permissions

-Note: ***Update (April 21 10:53 am): Article updated with more information from the event, and lightly edited.